SupportClass/lfg-sublistener/README.md

 ```
 ... where 'callback' is the name of a function with the signature `function callback(data)`

-### Use in other bundles' extensions
+### In other bundles' extensions
-If you want to use subscription events in another bundle's extension, add the following code:
+If you want to use subscription events in another bundle's extension,
+add `eol-sublistener` as a `bundleDependency` in your bundle's [`nodecg.json`](https://github.com/nodecg/nodecg/wiki/nodecg.json)

+Then add the following code:
 ```
 #!javascript
-var sublistener = require('../eol-sublistener');
+var sublistener = nodecg.extensions['eol-sublistener'];

-sublistener.on('subscription', function(data) {
+sublistener.on('subscription', function subscription(data) {
     // do work
     // data.name = Twitch username of subscription
+    // data.channel = What channel was subscribed to
-    // data.resub = Boolean
+    // data.ts = Unix timestamp (in seconds)
 });
 ```